 Increasingly, appointments with GPs, memory services and other health and social care professionals are taking place remotely, by phone or video call.
 Read our advice on making the most of these consultations.

 - People who have difficulty travelling to appointments can access them from home

 - It can reduce stress for people with dementia who feel unsettled in unfamiliar places

 - People may feel more comfortable in their own home, giving the professional a clearer idea of their usual personality and behaviour

 - In some cases, the increasing use of remote consultations has reduced waiting times for appointments

-- family members can easily join the consultation, even if they live in different areas
+- Family members can join the consultation even if they live in different areas

 When you book a telephone appointment, you should receive a text, email or letter giving you the date and time.

 The doctor, health or social care professional will phone you for your consultation at the allocated time.